Ross Tokely: Ross County

 On 7 June 2012, Tokely signed for Ross County on a one-year contract.

 Brora Rangers

 Tokely joined Brora Rangers as a player/coach in January 2013.
 On Saturday 5 October Brora drew 1–1 with league rivals Cove Rangers, but went on to beat them 3–0 away from home in the Scottish Cup, flying high in the Highland League, Brora were favourites to beat Clyde in the 2nd round but lost 2–1 at Broadwood.

 In 2013–14 Brora won the Highland League for the first time in their history - by twenty-clear-points.
 They also won the North Of Scotland Cup for the fourth time when they beat Elgin City in the 2014–15 final.

-On 26 July 2014, Brora knocked Stenhousemuir out of the Challenge Cup after extra-time 3–1, Alex Sutherland hat-trick, to be beaten by East Fife in the second round 3–1.
+On 26 July 2014, Brora knocked Stenhousemuir out of the Challenge Cup after extra-time 3–1 courtesy of an Alex Sutherland hat-trick, before being beaten by East Fife in the second round 3–1.